The Olive Oil? Are They Real or Fake? Who Decides? The evidence is insurmountable, right?

 Dark Side Of Olive Oil Markets

-- Extra Virgin Olive Oil – Are You Getting What You Pay For? – ABC News 7Online
+- The Question of Extra Virgin Olive Oil: Are You Getting What You Pay For?
+Presented by ABC News 7Online

-Mixed products have no guarantee of quality, the paperwork may say ‘extra virgin olive oil’ but what is in the bottle is pomace, canola, or some other cheap refined oil.
+There is no way to guarantee the quality of mixed products.
+The paperwork may say “extra virgin olive oil,” but what is actually contained within the bottle could be pomace, canola, or another inexpensive refined oil.

 - Real extra virgin olive oil

-Olive oil consumers always get what they want and what they pay for – the flavor enhancing attributes and all of the health benefits of real extra virgin olive oil.
+Consumers of olive oil always get what they want and what they pay for, which are the attributes that enhance the flavor as well as all of the health benefits that come from using genuine extra virgin olive oil.